-This year, RESTART has forged a new link with St. Columba’s Church, Knightsbridge, where it continues to welcome homeless or vulnerable guests, irrespective of gender, ethnicity, nationality or faith.
+In 2018, RESTART forged a new link with St. Columba’s Church in Knightsbridge, where it continues to welcome homeless or vulnerable guests, irrespective of gender, ethnicity, nationality or faith.

 “What RESTART offers is engaging and creates a safe space in which guests can become empowered and optimistic about their future”

 Our aim is to help London’s homeless break the cycle of homelessness, to move from the streets, confront the issues obstructing their futures and return to society, feeling more empowered and resilient.

 - provision of food and temporary shelter important starting points in meeting basic needs but alone will not create transformational change;